tendermint/liquidity/doc/client.md

 This example request withdraws 10000 pool coin from the specified liquidity pool.
 The appropriate pool coin must be requested from the specified pool.

-[pool-id]: The pool id of the liquidity pool
-[pool-coin]: The amount of pool coin to withdraw from the liquidity pool

 Usage:
   liquidityd tx liquidity withdraw [pool-id] [pool-coin] [flags]

+Required arguments:
+- pool-id: The pool id of the liquidity pool
+- pool-coin: The amount of pool coin to withdraw from the liquidity pool
 ```

-check the balance before withdraw
+Example to check the balance before withdraw

 `$ liquidityd query bank balances cosmos1h6ht09xx0ue0fqmezk7msgqcc9k20a5x5ynvc3`